Sunday in Russia is like a romantic Seurat painting:

 We too are having a Sunday in the Park and just like the famous Seurat painting our train is crowded with day-trippers heading from St. Petersburg to the same spot we are.
 We are all taking the 40-minute train ride south to Pavlovsk and Tsarskoe Selo, the palaces of Paul I and Catherine the Great and the magnificent Seurat-like parks and woodlands that surround them.
 The citizens of St. Petersburg seem to take great advantage of their many public parks and the vast expanses of palace garden and green space available to them both in and outside of the city.
 Today seems to be no exception.
 We arrive in the town of Pavlovsk and enter the palace grounds through the back entrance.
-We walk through beautiful old growth forests, along long-abandoned horse and carriage roads heading toward the palace, passing formal ponds and beautiful, slightly overgrown vistas.
+We walk through beautiful old-growth forests, on long-abandoned horse and carriage roads heading toward the palace, passing formal ponds and beautiful, slightly overgrown vistas.
 It isn’t hard to picture the sylvan landscapes painted by artists over two hundred and twenty-five years ago.

 Suffering Some Sharp Russian Elbows